coreperf/coreperf.github.io/projects/rejit/index.md

 matches nearly every character!
 <br />On the other hand `abcd` is an excellent pattern.
 Assuming a text randomly
-composed of 30 different characters, there is about one chance in 30^4 to have a match at a particular offset, ie about 1 in 800KiB!
+composed of 30 different characters, there is about one chance in 30^4 to have a match at a particular offset, ie. about 1 in 800KiB!

 To chose a performant regexp, each elementary type of regular expression (characters, brackets, anchors, etc.) is assigned a weight indicating how good